-When we’re busy (and we’re all busy), adequate sleep is often one of the first things we sacrifice.
+Getting enough sleep has great importance to our life, sleep is as essential to the human body as food and water.
+When we’re busy, sleep is often one of the first things we sacrifice.
 We tend to think that we can stay up late and get up early to accomplish more without suffering too many consequences.
 But a lack of quality sleep has detrimental effects beyond just feeling groggy and needing more coffee to get through the day.
-Quality sleep is actually as essential to the human body as food and water.

 According to the Centers for Disease Control and Prevention (CDC), about a third of Americans are getting less than the recommended amount of sleep each night.
 Chronic sleep deprivation is linked to an extensive list of health conditions including depression, heart disease, and obesity.